freedomofpress/securedrop/docs/network_firewall.rst

 Initial Configuration
 ---------------------

-Unpack the firewall, connect power, and power on.
+Unpack the firewall, connect the power, and power on the device.

 We will use the pfSense WebGUI to do the initial configuration of the network firewall.